 She was a Board Member of the HBS Women's Association of Greater New York (formerly Harvard Business School Network of Women Alumnae) from 1995-2000.

-She lives in Brooklyn with her son, who Bunny expects will create a video game soon, make millions and hire his mom for duties other than making pb&j sandwiches.
+She lives in Brooklyn with her son, who Bunny expects will make millions and hire his mom for duties other than making lunch.